 🏃 How long will it take pupils to catch up post-pandemic?

 - Teachers fear it will take pupils 18 months to catch up (Education Business)

 - Teachers warn it will take 18 MONTHS for pupils to catch up after falling behind on studies during the Covid pandemic (Mail)

 Finally… we know you love the daily read, so here are the ones from last week

-The most read tip from the past week was: Practical ways to improve feedback in observations
+The most read tip from the past week was: How to set up “Do Now” activities!

 And here are the rest for your reference: